 To be a recipient of this award, named in honor of Deb Baker, who dedicated her life to philanthropy and civil service, is just amazing and humbling.

-As a founding partner of Scatena Daniels Communications, Arika Daniels and I started our agency in 2009 with just two laptops and $1500 each.
+As a founding partner of Scatena Daniels Communications, Arika Daniels and I started our agency in 2009 with just two laptops and $1,500 each.
 We initially met when were both on the PRSA San Diego board together.
 After finding out we were both turned down for the same new business because we were each independent and considered ‘too small’ for a certain nonprofit’s brand, we thought if we teamed up, we could get some work.
-Fast forward 11 years later, and we’ve built an agency that moves mountains for our philanthropy-focused clients.
+Fast forward 11 years later, and we’ve built an incredible public relations agency that moves mountains for our philanthropy-focused clients.
 This is the longest job that I have ever had.
 And I am grateful to continue my service to the community.

 We all know that our line of work is not glamorous — especially when working with celebrities or children on live TV.
 There is a lot of writing, coordinating, and cajoling.
 Time goes by so fast we forget to eat, and these days, just getting halfway dressed for the endless video calls while at the same time helping our kids learning from home.

 At Scatena Daniels Communications we are a team of senior-level PR practitioners who specialize in philanthropy, working with nonprofits and businesses.
-We help clients communicate highly-complex subjects through media placements, often on limited budgets and abbreviated timeframes.
+We help clients communicate highly-complex subjects through media placements and in-depth strategic planning, often on limited budgets and abbreviated timeframes.
 This year, our work has centered on the most challenging issues facing our region — amplifying the voices and frontline work in underserved communities in more than 325 interviews around the emergency response to the pandemic, racial injustice and mask conflict, educational inequity, and the digital divide, the accurate count of the 2020 census in hard to count communities, and other social justice initiatives.

 We cannot perform the high-caliber of work we expect of ourselves without the trust and collaboration of our clients.
 Thank you to our clients for trusting us to be good stewards of their brand and resources.
 Together we can continue to share great stories of human impact to inspire others to reflect and take action.